Dhaka Medical College Hospital: Establishment of the college

 In 1946, due to the partition of India, all the advanced students (from K-4 to K-1) as well as many lecturers and professors were transferred from Calcutta Medical College to start academic studies and maintain hospital facilities in the newly established Dhaka Medical College.
-Academic classes started on 10 July, which is celebrated as DMC Day.
+Classes started in the college on 10 July, which is celebrated as DMC Day.

 Major William John Virgin, the head of the committee formed to establish the Dhaka Medical College, was the first principal.
 In the beginning, there were only four departments: medicine, surgery, gynecology and otolaryngology (ENT).

 Since the college did not initially have anatomy or physiology departments, the students at first attended those classes at Mitford Medical School (now the Sir Salimullah Medical College), also in Dhaka; but after a month, Professor of Anatomy Pashupati Basu and Professor of Physiology Hiralal Saha joined the staff, and their specialties were taught in ward no. 22 of the hospital.